008programmer/abp-app-communication-using-client/Post.md

     - `Prabh.Finance.HttpApi.Host`
     - `Prabh.Finance.Blazor`

-4. Once started, you’ll have running instances of : `Prabh.Finance UI` and all `Finance, Stock, and News` backends
+4. Once started, you’ll have running instances of : `Prabh.Finance UI` and all `Finance, Stock, and News` backends that are using static proxies for communication

 ![alt text](images/image-4.png)